Is Your Organization’s Mediocre Content Contributing to Donor Fatigue?

 With interesting, compelling, and emotional copy, your donors will be thrilled to hear from you and will happily continue to make gifts to support your organization.

-So climb up into your life raft, and rest assured that your best defence against donor fatigue might be just a phone call away!
+So climb up into your life raft, and rest assured that your best defense against donor fatigue might be just an email away!